 The Man of the Hour: Alfred Hitchcock

 Below is an alphabetical list of my own “15 Favorite Hitchcock Films” that I’m reasonably comfortable sharing.
-As I mentioned 5 years ago, I didn’t bother numbering the list because their numerical order isn’t significant to me and I frankly kind of enjoyed seeing VERTIGO at the bottom of my list.
-Don’t get my wrong, I love VERTIGO but it seems silly and reductive to single it out in a filmography that is loaded with so many great movies.
+As I mentioned 5 years ago, I didn’t bother numbering the list because their numerical order isn’t significant to me and frankly I kind of enjoyed seeing VERTIGO at the bottom of my list.
+Don’t get my wrong, I love VERTIGO but it seems silly and reductive to single it out in a filmography that’s loaded with so many great movies.
 The impact of every Hitchcock film changes for me with each viewing.
-Some films grow in stature while others lose some of their original lustre but these 15 remain my personal favorites . . . for now.
+Some films grow in stature while others lose some of their original luster but these 15 remain my personal favorites.

 On a side note, I’ve been catching up with episodes of The Alfred Hitchcock Hour (TV Series 1962–1965) lately and really enjoying them.
 If I get a chance I might write about a few of my favorites.